 The Foundations of Lipidology is offered as a two-day course prior to NLA meetings (Clinical Lipid Updates [CLU] and Scientific Sessions).

-Thursday, February 27 • 7:30 am–5:40 pm
+Thursday, March 11 • 7:30 am–5:45 pm CENTRAL

-Friday, February 28 • 7:30 am–2:20 pm CENTRAL
+Friday, March 12 • 7:30 am–2:20 pm CENTRAL

 $750 NLA Members, $1,250 Non-Members, $395 TraineesThis course must be taken live to claim credit.

 The NLA's Masters in Lipidology course provides an advanced examination of the core curriculum in Clinical Lipidology.
 This course is designed for any health care professional with experience in Lipidology who desires advanced training.
 Experts in the field of Lipidology will lecture on advanced concepts and guide participants through interactive learning scenarios that provide tools and skills to further advance personal standards of practice.
 It is recommended that attendees have already completed preparatory coursework (e.g., Foundations of Lipidology or similar core curriculum training).